beanone/kg_experiments/experiment/cooccurrence/topics.md

 **Document 62**:

 de novo transcriptome assembly is the method of creating a transcriptome without the aid of a reference genome introduction before the development of de novo transcriptome assembly transcriptome information was only available for a of model organisms utilized by the international scientific research community since sequencing was very costly even just five years ago only transcriptomes of organism...

-## Topic 632 (Level -1)
-**Keywords**: particle, faraday, cup, reaction, charge

-**Document 34**:

-the faraday cup electrometer is the simplest form of an electrical aerosol instrument used in aerosol studies it consists of an electrometer and a filter inside a faraday cage charged particles collected by the filter generate an electric current which is measured by the electrometer principle according to law the charge collected on the faraday cup is the induced charge that means that the filter...

-## Topic 748 (Level -1)
-**Keywords**: protein, algorithm, network, function, farm

-**Document 60**:

-the definition of the knotted protein a knot is defined as a of a three dimensional points to a circle according to this definition a knot only make senses for a closed loop however if we a point in space at distance and to the n and c respectively through a virtual bond the protein can be treated as a closed loop introduction of the knotted protein knotted proteins present one of the most challen...

 ## Topic 768 (Level -1)
 **Keywords**: conference, iscb, president, biology, society